pongasoft/re-mock/docs/Documentation.md

 ### `DeviceConfig`

-In order to instantiate a rack extension you need to first build a `DeviceConfig` for it.
+In order to instantiate a rack extension, first a `DeviceConfig` needs to be built for it.
 Although the configuration object can be manually created (for very simple devices) it is strongly recommended using the convenient API `DeviceConfig<T>::fromJBoxExport(std::string const &iDeviceRootFolder)`: this API automatically loads the 3 main lua files describing the rack extension (`info.lua`, `motherboard_def.lua` and `relatime_controller.lua`) and populates the configuration from it.

 > #### Note
 > * `T` is the cpp class representing the main instance of the device.
 For example `CVerySimpleSampler`.
 > * When using `re-cmake`, `iDeviceRootFolder` is the convenient "define" `RE_CMAKE_PROJECT_DIR`

-Once `DeviceConfig` is instantiated you can further configure it by using a builder pattern (all apis return the object itself)
+Once `DeviceConfig` is instantiated it can be further configured it by using a builder pattern (all apis return the object itself)

 ```cpp
 auto c = DeviceConfig<Device>::fromJBoxExport(RE_CMAKE_PROJECT_DIR)